simpleshue/misc/docs/running/strength_training.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GKVovgiq0Mw?si=lsEFtonISf6-k5P0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Interval running

-## Theory

-[This is What Exercise Does to Your Muscles] provides an excellent overview of our muscle systems (with my notes for specific training types):

-* Cardiovascular
-  * Aerobic base - long/easy run
-  * VO2 max - long/easy run/tempo
-  * Anaerobic - tempo/interval
-* Musculoskeletal
-  * Endurance - low weight-high rep exercies, long/eash/tempo runs
-  * Hypertrophy - medium weight, medium rep exercies
-  * Strength - heavy weight, low rep exercises
-  * Power - Plyometrics
-  * Speed - Plyometrics
-  * Motor learning - Plyometrics, stability

-Each of our exercises should reflect some of the above aspects.

-[BEST Exercises for Runners] divided strength training into seveal aspects:

-* Plyometrics
-* Explosive reistance
-* Strength

-### Muscle for running fast

-When running faster, the most demand longer strides comes from

-* Glute
-* Quads
-* Calves

-But the demand for faster cadence is from

-* Hamstring – for lift lower legs
-* Iliopsoas (髂腰肌) - for lifting thighs

-Most training should probably be done for the raw strength, which builds the base.
-Explosive and swift aspects should also be practiced for both speed and safety.

-Most training we have mentioned so far focus on raw strength.
-Now we mention a few for explosiveness and swiftness

-### Explosiveness

-Box jumps, and Explosive step-up are recommended in the video.
-To me, I believe interval training is also a good exercise, which is more natural to running.

-### Swiftness

-The video recommended various jumps.
-To add more, I believe jumping rope should be included.
-It is well regarded in various other sports.

-Various other foot drills also helps to improve self-awareness of leg movement.

-Trail running is also a very good way to keep your foot swift.

 ---